 Talent cleaning the center of the skin.
 Videographer: If possible, please capture the outward working pattern to clean the skin.

+3.3.1 and 3.3.2 are one shot.

 Repeat the process using 70 percent ethanol and perform two alternating rounds of iodine and ethanol for disinfection [1].
 Lay a sterile surgical drape over the animal [2].
 Check for reflex via the ‘Pinch test’ to ensure the anesthesia depth before continuing the procedure [3].